-- Students may wear a navy Christian Academy logoed sweater, vest or cardigan with no other branding. - Students may wear a Christian Academy logoed sweatshirt (crewneck or hoodie) or 1⁄4 zip purchased through the school store or with a Christian Academy spirit pack. (athletics, band, choir, class, etc.) - Sweatshirts and 1⁄4 zips must be in school colors (blue/red-KY) or (blue/gold-IN) or neutral (grey, white, black)
+- Students may wear a navy Christian Academy logoed sweater, vest or cardigan with no other branding. - Students may wear a Christian Academy logoed sweatshirt (crewneck or hoodie) or 1/4 zip purchased through the school store or with a Christian Academy spirit pack. (athletics, band, choir, class, etc.) - Sweatshirts and 1/4 zips must be in school colors (blue/red-KY) or (blue/gold-IN) or neutral (grey, white, black) Chapel Beginning in 2025-26, chapel wear is optional on chapel days.
+Students may wear either the regular uniform or chapel uniform.

-Chapel

-- Boys - Navy or khaki uniform pants - White or light blue dress shirt that is tucked in - Appropriate and traditional neck or bow tie - Optional: Christian Academy logoed sweater, vest, cardigan, or 1/4 zip - Chapel uniform to be worn the entire day - Girls - Navy or khaki skirts/skorts or Christian Academy blue plaid skirts (or Elementary navy/plaid jumper) - Navy or khaki uniform pants - White or light blue oxford-style shirt or blouse w/sleeves - Optional: Christian Academy logoed sweater, vest, cardigan, or 1/4 zip - \circ $\;$ Chapel uniform to be worn the entire day
+- Boys - Navy or khaki uniform pants - White or light blue dress shirt that is tucked in - Appropriate and traditional neck or bow tie - Optional: Christian Academy logoed sweater, vest, cardigan, or 1/4 zip - Chapel uniform to be worn the entire day - Girls - Navy or khaki skirts/skorts or Christian Academy blue plaid skirts (or Elementary navy/plaid jumper) - Navy or khaki uniform pants - \circ $\;$ White or light blue oxford-style shirt or blouse w/sleeves $\;$ - Optional: Christian Academy logoed sweater, vest, cardigan, or 1/4 zip - Chapel uniform to be worn the entire day